Baliram-bJadhav/Basic-Calculator/README.md

-# 🧮 Simple Tkinter Calculator
+# 🧮 Basic Tkinter Calculator

 A basic calculator app built with Python and Tkinter.
 It supports standard arithmetic operations with a clean GUI.